 The Snite Museum of Art has a permanent collection of over 28,000 artworks and ten to twelve special exhibitions each year.
 Admission is free.

 Be sure to fly into South Bend when you are visiting the University of Notre Dame!
 The South Bend International Airport is serviced by three air carriers (Delta, Allegiant, and United) providing nonstop flights to ten major cities.
 It is also the only airport in the United States to offer air, interstate rail and bus service in one location.

 Interested in seeing all these sights and more?
-Take a student guided, 90 minute walking tour of the campus as you learn more about student life and the rich history of the University of Notre Dame.
+Take a student-guided, 90-minute walking tour of the campus as you learn more about student life and the rich history of the University of Notre Dame.
 Public tours are free and no reservations are needed.
 For tour times, click here.
-For group tours, be sure to contact Patrick Derksen, Visit South Bend Mishawaka Sales & Services Manager, to schedule.
+For group tours, be sure to contact Susan O’Connor, Visit South Bend Mishawaka Services & Sales Coordinator, to schedule.